wildegnux/halonctl/README.rst

 halonctl
 ========

-A commandline utility for managing Halon SP nodes and clusters.
+A commandline utility for managing Halon nodes and clusters.

 Currently, only Python 2.7 is supported, 3.x support is coming.